Rite of Election & Call to Continuing Conversion

 Arrival / Seating

-RCIA Leaders will meet 15 minutes before each liturgy in the Bishop Wycislo Center in front of the television monitor for instructions on presenting their candidates/catechumens.
+- RCIA Leaders will meet the MC 30 minutes before the liturgy in the Cathedral Center for instructions on presenting their candidates/catechumens.

 Celebration of the Call to Continuing Conversion (Candidates for Full Communion)

-When their names are read, the candidates and their godparents are to stand and remain standing.
+- When their names are read, the candidates and their Sponsors are to stand and remain standing.

-Please join us for cookies and refreshments in the Bishop Wycislo Center following the Rite, as well as a gift for each catechumen and candidate.
+Please join us for a light reception in the Cathedral Center following the Rite, as well as a gift for each catechumen and candidate.